 “We, the poor, distressed Palatines, whose utter ruin was occasioned by the merciless cruelty of a bloody enemy whose prevailing power, some years past, like a torrent, rushed into our country and overwhelmed us at once; and being not content with money and food necessary for their occasions, not only dispossessed us of all support, but inhumanly burnt our houses to the ground, whereby being deprived of all shelter, we were turned into open fields, there with our families to seek what shelter we could find, were obliged to make the earth our repository for rest and the clouds the canopy for covering.”

-The sympathetic queen thus invited the beleaguered Protestant Germans to sail to America on English ships, buy me a boat lyricsoffering them passage and land in exchange for bonded labor.
+The sympathetic queen thus invited the beleaguered Protestant Germans to sail to America on English ships, offering them passage and land in exchange for bonded labor.

 By the thousands, they packed their meager belongings and headed for the promised land.
 From May to November of 1709 nearly thirteen thousand passengers left their desolate homeland and sailed the Rhine to Rotterdam, and on to England.
 By June there were one thousand immigrants passing through Rotterdam every week.